-3D opportunity for product design has been added to your bookmarks.
+3D opportunity for product design has been saved

 With additive manufacturing, product designers can design for performance with less regard for traditional limitations of design for assembly or manufacturing, allowing them to accomplish what may be less practical using other manufacturing techniques.